 Using ES and SES, we can characterize a tax system that implements the optimal allocation.
-The regulator's problem is to choose the tax scheme $\tau$ such as to mitigate systemic risk and inefficient effects of debt guarantees.
+The regulator's problem is to choose the tax scheme $\{\tau_i\}{i=1,...N}$ such as to mitigate systemic risk and inefficient effects of debt guarantees.
 The timing of the implementation is that the banks choose their leverage and asset allocations and then pay the taxes.
-The taxes are therefore conditional on choices made by the banks.
+The taxes are conditional on choices made by the banks, which captures the idea that a regulator can impose a higher tax on banks that take more systemic risk (or require certain actions based on stress tests).